 Note...
-My latest book, "Data Mining Algorithms in C++" has been licensed by a major international publisher of technical books!
-For this reason, I had to remove it from CreateSpace, which means that it is no longer available from Amazon or other booksellers (at least after any existing stock is sold).
-It should be available again by December 2017 or so.
+My latest book, "Data Mining Algorithms in C++" has been purchased by a major international publisher of technical books!
+For this reason, I had to remove it from CreateSpace.
+It is now available from Amazon and all major booksellers

 Data mining is a broad, deep, and frequently ambiguous field.
 Authorities don’t even agree on a definition for the term.
 What I will do is tell you how I interpret the term, especially as it applies to the book that is now available.
 But first, some personal history that sets the background for this book...